socialstuff-org/socialstuff-org.github.io/usecases/user/set-profile-picture.md

             <strong>Description</strong>
         </td>
         <td>
-            The <a href="../user.md">user</a> can set his own profile picture so it will be visible for his contacts later on.
+            The actor can set his own profile picture so it will be visible for his contacts later on.
         </td>
     </tr>
     <tr>